xanderfrangos/crushee/README.md

 - Run `npm install`.
 - Run `npm run build` to build an executable or `npm start` to run a development build.

-Note: For actual development, it's reccomended to run `npm run parcel` and `npm run dev` seperately.
+Note: For actual development, it's recommended to run `npm run parcel` and `npm run dev` seperately.

 ## License